karare1/backpack_shop/README.md

 ### Fixed Bugs
-- when submitting empty star rating no message appeared; required attribute in input has been removed
+- when submitting empty star rating no message appeared; 'required' attribute in input had to be removed

-There is an issue with Favicon, sometimes not displaying properly.
-Last time I resolved it by adding the crossorigin attribute.
-However, it seems to be another isssue this time.
+- favicon caused 3 errors in console - the manifest file has been removed
+- automatic deployment failed due to Collectstatic; first Collectstatic was set to 1 and then removed from Heroku, manual deployment

+### Unfixed Bugs
+For this project I have just added rating via admin to be able to use 'sort by rating' filter (I have just limited reviews submited) In future however, it would be beneficial to generate the actual rating

 ## Database
 <p align="center">